• Gryphon Login

 Dr. Watson helps lead a large, NIH-funded study, the Multi-Ethnic Study of Atherosclerosis (MESA), which has enrolled 6,000 patients in six communities nationwide.

-• Participants are equally divided among sex and ethnicity – black, white, Asian and Hispanic.
+• Participants are equally divided among sex and ethnicity – Black, White, Asian and Hispanic.

 • Dr. Watson is the principal investigator for MESA investigation in Venice and San Bernardino.